Thibaut-Delattre/NuclearReactor/README.md

 - Control roads to absorb the excess of neutrons
 - Neutron sources to give extra neutrons
 - Fission, absorption and scattering
+- Simplification of the nuclear chain reaction :
+U235+n -> U236                                           }
+U238+n -> Pu239                                          }
+          +n   -> Pu240                                  }
+                  +n   -> Pu241                          }  Capture reaction
+                          +n   -> Pu242                  }
+                                  +n   -> Ma             }
+                                          +n -> Ma ...   }
+After fission reaction, all isotopes release 2 fissions products and some neutrons

 More precisely, the model computes and show (by plotting) depending on time :
-- Volume of fuel, moderator and control roads
+- Volume of fuel, moderator and control roads.
+The sum of this volumes have to be lower than the core reactor volume, otherwise the model is not good...
-- Fuel consumption (with production of fission products and minor actinide)
+- Fuel consumption (with production of fission products and minor actinide).
+It permits to see the exact composition of the fuel at any moment.
-- Fission reactions rate
+- Fission reactions rate.
+It allows to compare fissions reaction rate of all isotopes.
-- Burnup
+- Burnup.
+This is the thermal energy produced by unity of initial fuel mass.
-- Thermal and electrical power of the reactor
+- Thermal and electrical power of the reactor.